-Dogs from this group were originally bred to help hunters while they captured feathered games for sport.
+Dogs from this group were initially bred to help hunters while they captured feathered games for sport.

-Each breed within this group generally has a specific bird that they were experts at hunting.
+Each breed within this group generally has a specific bird they hunted and soon became experts.

 Retrievers were good at finding waterfowl thanks to their ability to swim, while Spaniels and Settlers were more adept at catching grassland birds like quail and pheasant.